ntustison/Histograms/Text/intro2.md

 optimizes over the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa] whereas the latter is optimized via the expectation-maximization (EM) algorithm [@Dempster:1977aa].
-These algorithms have the advantage, in contrast to histogram-only algorithms, the intensity thresholds between class labels are softened which demonstrates some relative robustness to certain imaging distortions, such as noise.
+These algorithms have the advantage, in contrast to histogram-only algorithms, \textcolor{blue}{that} the intensity thresholds between class labels are softened which demonstrates some relative robustness to certain imaging distortions, such as noise.
 However, as we will demonstrate, all these algorithms are flawed in the inherent assumption